NicolasHeine/half-life-console-fonts-css/README.md

 ## TODO
 - [ ] Add old browser support
+- [ ] Add specials characters
-- [ ] Add second color for the inner of second font
+- [x] Add second color for the inner of second font
 - [ ] Add Javascript function to update text dynamically
 - [x] Add other font-size (or use em)
-- [ ] Add specials characters